KCErb/lucky-hasura-docker/TLDR.md

    cd lucky-hasura-docker
    ```

-3. Replace project variables. `sed` is different on linux and macOS :(
+3. Replace project variables. `sed` is different on Linux and macOS :(

    **Linux**